sswam/allemande/doc/intro.md

 Read this [Quick Intro](/intro), then the [User Guide](/guide), for full details on the app, models, characters, and tools.

 A red dot at the top-right means you are disconnected or offline.
-Reload the page.
+Click in the window or Reload the page.

 The app has an advanced mode with many options and features, but please master the basics first.